wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Installation ==

 Wp Ultimate CSV Importer is very easy to install like any other wordpress plugin.
 No need to edit or modify anything here.
 Users can install the plugin in 3 ways, choose one that suites you from below

+= Imp.
+Notes =
+* It is advised to remove older version files () completely and install/reinstall version 3.5.0.

 I. For simple general way to install